Baiji: Sightings

 In August 2007, Zeng Yujiang reportedly videotaped a large white animal swimming in the Yangtze in Anhui Province.
 Wang Kexiong of the Institute of Hydrobiology of the Chinese Academy of Sciences has tentatively confirmed that the animal on the video is a baiji.

-On October 11, 2007, Chinese state media announced that under a development plan an additional 4,000,000 people will be relocated from their homes near the dam by 2020 due to ecological concerns, while a forum of officials and experts warned of a possible "environmental catastrophe" if preventive measures are not taken.
-Currently, the quality of water in the Yangtze is falling rapidly, due to the dam's preventing dispersal of pollutants; algae blooms have risen progressively since the dam's construction; and soil erosion has increased, causing riverbank collapses and landslides.
-The report detailing this was officially released in September 2007.
-Senior Chinese government officials and scholars said the dam could cause a "huge disaster ... if steps are not taken promptly."
-The same scholars and officials previously had defended the Three Gorges Dam project.
-Xinhua also reported that tens of billions of yuan had been spent to prevent pollution and geological disasters by tree planting, measures to maintain species diversification, shutting down 1,500 polluting industrial and mining enterprises and building 70 sewage and waste treatment plants, all of which are "progressing well."

 In October 2016 several news sources announced a recent sighting of what has been speculated to be a baiji.
 However, the purported re-discovery was disputed by the conservation biologist Samuel Turvey, who was a member of the 2006 survey team.
 Turvey instead proposed to shift conservation focus to the critically endangered Yangtze finless porpoise, the only freshwater cetaceans left in China.

-There was a sighting claimed to belong to Baiji surfacing along with a pod of finless porpoises at Tongling in Anhui province in April 2018.
+There was a sighting claimed to belong to baiji surfacing along with a pod of finless porpoises at Tongling in Anhui province in April 2018.

+On May 14, 2024, The Paper reported a suspected sighting of two baijis in the Yangtze.